Adrien-Crapart/python_api/README.md

 ## Organisation

-- Dags folder
-    - Dags run and schedulers
-    - Scripts
-    - Data files

-- Configuration
-    - `Change settings for dags runs`

-- requirements
-    - `Add news libraries for scripts`
+- migrations : Make migrations backup

+- models : Definite models to push and use in database

+- resources : Concept all routes for users requests

+- templates : build views routes or templates for emails sending
 ## Environment Variables

 To run this project, you will need to add the following environment variables to your .env file